Designing Summer Workshops: The Daily Schedule

 2) Mix it Up.
 Fill your schedule with different types of activities.
 Avoid doing too many similar activities back-to-back.
 It helps to categorize your activities.
 Here are a few category ideas: Ice Breakers, Quick Games, Composition Activities, Practice Time, Listening Exercises, and Free Time.

-Each time I run a workshop or camp, I like to create a physical schedule for me to glance out throughout the day.
+Every time I run a workshop or camp, I create a physical schedule for me to glance out throughout the day.
 I keep it in a binder with all the activities and materials that I need for that specific camp.
-After running six different workshops and camps over the past two years, I’m starting to build a nice little library of folders!
-This should come in really handy in the future, especially since I’ve had several students request that I create similar workshops in the future.
+After

 - Part 1: Basic Planning